spiderwebtr/isauth/readme.md

 * You can be here :)

 ### Feedback
 If you give me some feedback I will be happy.
 You can show your satisfaction with star. :star:

+### Update from version dev-master to v1.1
+If you downloaded the package in development version (dev-master), please remove it apply Installation Guide from this readme file (require,Create assets,Last Step).